 The early stages of addiction recovery can be very challenging.
 This is especially true when you experience severe withdrawal symptoms.
-Because of the uncomfortable effects of withdrawal and powerful cravings that still linger, medication-assisted treatment might be the best intervention.
+Medication-assisted treatment might be the best intervention because of the uncomfortable effects of withdrawal and powerful cravings that still linger.

 Table of Contents